What is the role of the busbar in the electric vehicle industry?

 What are busbars?

+Busbars are metallic strips or bars that serve as conductors for electrical currents in various applications.
+They are typically made of highly conductive materials such as copper or aluminum and are used to distribute electrical power from one point to another within an electrical system.
+Busbars are commonly found in electrical distribution systems, switchgear, circuit breaker panels, motor control centers, and electrical substations.
+They provide a centralized connection point for multiple electrical devices or components, allowing for the efficient transmission of electricity.
 Automotive BusBars come in various shapes and configurations, including flat bars, rectangular bars, and circular bars.
 They can be insulated or uninsulated, depending on the specific requirements of the application.
 Insulated busbars are coated with a layer of insulating material to prevent electrical shorts and ensure safety.

-A Collection of Busbar Types
+A Collection of EV Capacitor Busbar Types

 What are the roles of busbars in the electric vehicle industry?